 Whether you have health issues that led to bad teeth or just simply didn’t care for your teeth at some point in your youth, the cost to have that corrected can add up quickly.
-It’s quite possible that a full restoration could cost up to $50,000.
+It’s quite possible that a full-mouth restoration could cost up to $50,000.
 It simply depends on what type of restoration is needed.

 Let’s look at the costs more closely.

 Type of Restoration